goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 using BlueBream components.
 You suggestions and edits are always welcome.

+.. _intro-history:

 Brief History
 -------------

 ..
-FIXME: we can improve the history
+FIXME: we need to improve the history

 The beginning of Zope's story goes something like this, in 1996, Jim Fulton (CTO of Zope Corporation) was drafted to teach a class on